dylibso/hermit/README.md

 ### Setup

-Clone with submodules so you get WAMR i.e: `git clone --recurse-submodules`
+Clone with submodules so you get WAMR and the forked dockerfile-parser-rs (the hermitfile parser) i.e: `git clone --recurse-submodules`

+Bootstrap pest (dockerfile-parser-rs dependency):

+`cd dockerfile-parser-rs/third-party/pest && cargo build --package pest_bootstrap`

 Clone the Cosmopolitan libc and setup `cosmocc` as mentioned in [Getting Started](https://github.com/jart/cosmopolitan/#getting-started).
 If `cosmocc` isn't in your `PATH` after adding a new shell, maybe append to `.bashrc` instead.